 It’s a roundup of the photos I shot for my Project 365, plus some everyday-life images I posted on Instagram during the previous week.
 (FYI, my daily photo project this year has changing monthly themes.
-For September it’s simple: mugs.
-A month of my morning coffee and other delicious drinks.)
+October’s them is Fall [of course!])

 Ready?
 Cast your mind back to this time last week…